sharellcodes/File-Management/code_naming_tests.md

 Re-run any commands that you've already ran ->

 `This file path already exists.
 Opening now ...`
-The file should also open in its own window in Visual Studio Code.
+The file should also open in its own window in the IDE.